For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This hack is a bit more left-field and requires a tad more research than the others, but desperate times call for desperate measures.

-Effectively, Netflix subscriptions can be paid for via gift cards that are available at various different retailers.
-Sites like CDKeys.com sell discounted Netflix for slightly less than their actual worth.
-Generally, only a couple of quid gets knocked off, but this is better than nothing.
+Effectively, Netflix subscriptions can be paid for via gift cards that are available at various retailers.
+Sites like CDKeys.com sell discounted Netflix gift cards for slightly less than their actual worth.
+Generally, you can only get up to a couple of quid knocked off, but this is better than nothing.

 We explain this in more detail in our guide to buying discounted gift cards.